acwu1/WHyMSIE_POD/README.md

 AFRC: Please use the WH2yMSIE WhatsApp group to coordinate with maintenance.

 Latest POD can be accessed at https://github.com/acwu1/WHyMSIE_POD

-# WHyMSIE_POD
-Plan of the day for WH²yMSIE field campaign
-*All times Pacific*

 ## Plan of the Day 28 Oct 2024
 *All times Pacific*